 1571: First Portuguese colonies on the coast of Angola.

-1588: The invincible Armada, Spanish fleet defeated by the English.
+1588: The invincible Armada, the Spanish fleet defeated by the English.

 1620: The Mayflower colonists land in Plymouth, Massachusetts (America).

 1626: Foundation of New Amsterdam by Dutch settlers, future New York.

 1644: The Manchus founded the Qing dynasty in China.